JeffGainsNGames/mp1-unhundred/README.md

 ## Notes

 ### QoL
-- Backwards Labs, Frigate, Mines ARE OFF
+- Backwards Labs, Frigate, Mines ARE OFF as in vanilla

 ### Current Softlock Patches
-- Doors to Chapel of Elders, Antechamber, and Plasma Processing now blue
 - Boxes added to Burn Dome Access to escape without bombs